icplayer/mCourser-iframe-communication/README.md

 Note that, this is latest version of library.
 It may provide compatibility issues in the future.
 For more information about serving specific version see: https://www.jsdelivr.com/features

 ### Supported commands:
- * init() - initialize communication.
-If communication is not initialized it is not possible to communicate.
+ * init() - initialize the communication.
+If the communication is not initialized it is not possible to send messages into mCourser.
 Returns promise.
 As promise response returns boolean, which tells if user is authenticated
  * destroy() - destroy initialized communication.
 All listeners are removed.
-If mCourser returns data after destroy it will not be managed by communication.
+If mCourser returns data after destroy, response is not be managed by communication.
 Does not have response.
  * updateIframeHeight(newHeight) - Set new height for embeded iframe.
 Does not have response.
  * requestCollectionsData() - Get all available collections for current user.
 Requires authenticated user.
-Returns response.
-As promise response returns:
+Returns a response.
+As the promise response returns:
 ```typescript
 interface ICollectionsData {
     data: {